This old-fashioned peanut brittle recipe is a classic holiday treat in our house…and this one has Peanut M&M’s sprinkled on top for a fun twist!

 I’m not much for television commercials, and I usually just fast forward through them on the DVR (unless we’re talking Super Bowl commercials…then that’s a whole different story!).
 But I really enjoy the M&M commercials.
 You know, the ones where Red is always getting into some kind of trouble.
 I particularly loved the recent one with Red singing “I Would Do Anything For Love.”
 “Happy thoughts…happy thoughts…” So I give credit to the folks at Mars for coming up with commercials that actually make me want to stop and watch them!

-If you’ve never made peanut brittle before, then you’re in for a treat…pun intended!
+If you’ve never made a peanut brittle recipe before, then you’re in for a treat…pun intended!
 Peanut brittle is incredibly easy to make, although it does require a candy thermometer to make sure the mixture reaches 300°F. (And since melted sugar is incredibly hot, make sure to use extra caution when pouring the mixture into the sheet pan.)
 Other than those simple little tips, just let the mixture cool for 30-45 minutes and you’re done!